mariunaise/HDA-Thesis/content/BACH.typ

 It has to be noted, that $bold(cal(o))$ consists of optimal values that we may not be able to exactly approximate using a linear combination based on weights and our given input values.

 In comparison to the 1-bit sign-based quantization, we will not be able to find a linear combination of only two input values that approximates the optimal points we defined earlier.
-Therefore, we will use -- without any loss of generality -- three summands for the linear combination as this give us more flexible control over the result of the linear combination with the helper data.
+Therefore, we will use three or more summands for the linear combination as this give us more flexible control over the result of the linear combination with the helper data.
 Later we will be able to show that a higher number of summands for $z$ can provide better approximations for the ideal values of $z$ at the expense of the number of available input values for the quantizer.

 We will define $z$ from now on as:
 $
-z = x_1 dot h_1 plus x_2 dot h_2 plus x_3 dot h_3.
+z = sum_(i=3)^n x_i dot h_i
 $<eq:z_eq>

 We can now find the optimal linear combination $z_"opt"$ by finding the minimum of all distances to all optimal points defined as $bold(cal(o))$.